nus-cs2030/1718-s1/docs/exercise7.md

 where `x`, `y`, `z` are of some type `T` and `f` returns a value of type `R`.

-(a) What is the type of type of the lambda expression above?
+(a) What is the type of the lambda expression above?

 (b) Suppose that the lambda expression above is assigned to a variable `exp`.
 Given three variables `x`, `y`, and `z`, show how you can evaluate the lambda expression with `x`, `y`, `z` to obtain `f(x,y,z)`.